2018-usfca-biol-422-fall/EmreOvet-final-project/Final_Report.md

 Study design
 ------------

-In the research study of Beloshapka et al., 6 spayed female, healthy adult beagle dogs with ages varying from 5 to 6 were used.
+In the research study of Beloshapka et al., 6 spayed female, healthy adult beagle dogs with ages varying from 5 to 6 years were used.
 Six raw diets, based on animal meats and organs, eggs, fruits, and vegetables, were formulated by Beloshapka et al to contain approximately 25–30% crude protein and 45–50% fat (Beloshapka *et al.*, 2013).
 The formulated diets were beef control, beef with 1.4% inulin dry matter basis, beef with 1.4% yeast cell wall, chicken control, chicken with 1.4% inulin and chicken with 1.4% yeast cell wall.
+It is not included in the paper what organs, fruits and vegetables were used in those raw diets and what were the portions of each ingredient, what brand of kibble was used and what was the ingredients of the kibble.
 Dogs were fed twice daily, first at 8:00 AM and then at 17:00 PM with either formulated raw diets or kibble.
 The diets were truly raw and were not treated for pathogens and they were kept frozen and thawed under refrigeration in storage containers 2 days prior to feeding.
-Subsamples of all six thawed diets were submitted to the University of Illinois Veterinary Medicine Diagnostic Laboratory for general cultures, all of which came back negative or below detectible limits (Beloshapka *et al.*, 2013).
+Sub samples of all six thawed diets were submitted to the University of Illinois Veterinary Medicine Diagnostic Laboratory for general cultures, all of which came back negative or below detectible limits (Beloshapka *et al.*, 2013).

 Sample origin and sequencing
 ----------------------------

 Following a 14-day adaptation period, one fresh fecal sample was collected by Beloshapka et al. within 15 min of defecation on either day 15 or day 16 of each period.
+It is not included in the paper what method and equipment they used to collect the fecal samples.
 The fresh feces were weighed and aliquoted into sterile cryogenic vials and frozen at −80 °C until DNA extraction (Beloshapka *et al.*, 2013).

 Genomic DNA was extracted by Beloshapka et al. using the repeated bead beater method with QIAamp DNA Stool Mini DNA extraction Kit.
 Once the DNA was eluted, all samples were purified using the QIAquick PCR Purification Kit.
 Extracted DNA was quantified using NanoDrop ND-1000 spectrophotometer.
 Genomic DNA quality was assessed using agarose gel electrophoresis (Beloshapka *et al.*, 2013).
 Genomic DNA was diluted to 20 ng μL−1 in preparation for 454-pyrosequencing.
 Bacterial tag-encoded FLX-Titanium amplicon pyrosequencing based upon the V4-V6 region of the 16S rRNA gene was performed.
 The 16S rRNA universal Eubacterial primers 530F and 1100R were used to amplify the 600-bp region.
 In preparation for FLX-Titanium sequencing, DNA fragment size and concentration were accurately measured using DNA chips under a Bio-Rad Experion Automated Electrophoresis Station and a TBS-380 Fluorometer.
 A four-region 454 sequencing run was performed on a GS PicoTiterPlate using the Genome Sequencer FLX System.